sanketgudade/Study_Helper/README.md

-# Study_Helper
 Academic Timetable Tracker is a progressive web app that helps students maintain disciplined study schedules with daily task tracking.
 It features weekday/weekend timetables, progress monitoring, and achievement tracking to ensure consistent academic performance.
+The app works offline and installs like a native mobile application for seamless access.